Chief Communications Officer & Executive Partner

-Christine Heenan serves as Flagship’s senior partner and chief communications officer, overseeing communications, external affairs, brand and marketing for Flagship and its enterprise companies.
+Christine Heenan serves as Flagship’s Chief Communications Officer and Executive Partner, overseeing communications, external affairs, brand and marketing for Flagship and its enterprise companies.
 She also serves as an advisor to the dozens of Flagship-founded companies in its broader ecosystem.
 She is the founder and former president of Clarendon Group, a consulting firm focused on social impact, communications, advocacy, and leadership voice.
 While at Clarendon she advised clients including the Bill and Melinda Gates Foundation, the Broad Institute, the Whitehead Institute, the Social Science Research Council, CARE USA, University of Miami, the Rockefeller Family Office, philanthropist Donald Sussman, and other notable organizations, leaders, and philanthropists.

 She served as Senior Vice President for Global Policy & Advocacy at The Rockefeller Foundation, where she led the Foundation’s policy, program influence, partnerships, and communications teams, as well as its regional teams in Asia, Africa and Italy.
 She also oversaw the Bellagio and Fellows unit.
 While at Rockefeller, she led the creation of #Solvable, a global platform for highlighting the UN Sustainable Development Goals featuring more than 45 mini-films, an acclaimed podcast, and an award-winning documentary film.
 She also helped conceive and launch the “Without Mom” campaign, a multi-country effort to raise awareness for preventable maternal mortality launched during Mom Congress on Capitol Hill in 2019.